-When you sell or exchange employer securities with tax-deferred NUA, any gain is long-term capital gain up to the amount of the NUA.
+When you sell or exchange employer securities with tax-deferred NUA, any gain is long-term capital gain up to the amount of the NUA that is not included in your basis in the employer securities.
 Any gain that is more than the NUA is long-term or short-term gain, depending on how long you held the securities after the distribution.